sanskarmk/NutritionTracker/README.md

 - Ensure `products.json` is in the same directory as `index.html`
 - Check browser console for errors
 - Verify you're running on a local server (not file://)
+- Clear localStorage if you see old/corrupted data

+### Recipes not appearing
+- Ensure recipes are saved (check localStorage for `nutrition_recipes`)
+- Make sure you're viewing the Recipe category tab
+- Try creating a new recipe to test functionality

+### Category filtering not working
+- Packaged foods require a brand name (not "Fresh" or empty)
+- Raw foods should have brand "Fresh" or no brand
+- Recipes appear only in the Recipe category

 ### Charts not displaying
 - Ensure Chart.js CDN is accessible
 - Check browser console for JavaScript errors
+- Make sure you have foods selected

 ### Theme not persisting
 - Clear browser cache and localStorage
 - Ensure JavaScript is enabled
+- Check if localStorage is available in your browser

 ## 📄 License